-The Hall of Alumni Excellence recognizes alumni distinguished by their efforts to engage creatively and ethically with the concerns of the region and the world.
-Recipients are influential leaders in their fields, policy changing public servants, devoted and inspiring mentors, and preeminent academics.
+The Hall of Alumni Excellence recognizes alumni at varying stages of career who are established or emerging leaders in their fields, policy changing public servants, and/or devoted and inspiring mentors.
 They are extraordinary alumni who embody IAS’s Mission, Values, and Goals and demonstrate equity and inclusion in their work and lives.

 Hall of Alumni Excellence

 Woogee Bae (MFA in Creative Writing & Poetics ’19) is a poet and founding editor with Snail Trail Press, an ecopoetics journal focused on the hope and resilience that the smallest creatures can teach us in the face of climate disaster.
 She writes on translingualism and waste, and her work can be found in P-QUEUE, Peach Mag, Poetry Northwest, Tagvverk, and elsewhere.

 Bae received an M.A. in poetry from SUNY Buffalo before earning her MFA at UW Bothell.
 She is deeply engaged in the Seattle literary community as a freelance project organizer and Donor Relations Associate for Seattle Arts & Lectures.
 Bae has played a vital role within the MFA community by building bridges between the program and larger literary world.
 She is co-founder of the Gamut reading series, which provides a space for current MFA students and alumni to share work both online and at Open Books: A Poem Emporium in Seattle.
 Bae was also instrumental in coordinating the 2019 &Now Festival of Innovative Writing, a major international conference of experimental literature hosted at UW Bothell.